 Other Licences

-Depending on your activity, you may need:
+Depending on your activity, you may also need:

 - Health licence (for food vendors)